 Those who handled the mineral directly are at the greatest risk, yet anyone working near the mineral is also at risk.
 Employees of Federal Mogul’s subsidiaries who helped manufacture asbestos products were likely exposed to asbestos.

 Workers for other companies that used these products were also at risk.
-Because Federal-Mogul sold so many different products, this could include auto factory workers, automotive mechanics, shipyard workers, construction workers, refinery and power plant workers, and many other industrial laborers.
+Because Federal-Mogul sold so many different products, this could include:

 Most asbestos-related lawsuits against Federal-Mogul arose from its subsidiary Turner & Newell.
 Hundreds of thousands of people filed lawsuits over the company’s products and worker exposure.

-Federal-Mogul was prepared, however.
-When the company acquired Turner & Newell, it also set aside funds for asbestos claims, though the over $2 billion it set aside was not enough.
+When Federal-Mogul acquired Turner & Newell, it also set aside funds for asbestos claims, though the over $2 billion it set aside was not enough.